Pablo Landeo Muñoz

-Pablo Landeo Muñoz (Huancavelica, Perú, 1959) is a Peruvian award-winning writer, translator, and teacher of language and literature.
+Pablo Landeo Muñoz (born 1959) is a Peruvian writer, translator and teacher of language and literature.
 His literary works are written in Quechua and Spanish.

 Education and career

 Pablo Landeo Muñoz studied literature at Peru's National University of San Marcos in Lima, where he got his Bachelor's and Master's degrees.
 Currently he is completing graduate studies at Paris's INALCO where he also teaches Quechua language and culture.
 In 2019 he was the writer in residence at the Quechua program of the University of Pennsylvania in Philadelphia, where he offered talks on Quechua literature.

-Landeo-Muñoz is the director of the literary magazine Atuqpa Chupan ("The fox’s tail" in Quechua), which is published annually and written entirely in Quechua.
+Landeo-Muñoz is the director of the literary magazine Atuqpa Chupan ("The fox's tail" in Quechua), which is published annually and written entirely in Quechua.

 Literary works

 In 2011 he published the book Los hijos de Babel in Spanish.
 In 2013 he published a collection of stories from Huancavelica in Quechua Ayacucho under the title Wankawillka, complemented by translations into Spanish and a study in Quechua.